The daughter of an underground pot farmer, the world of cannabis is not unfamiliar to me. I grew up in a grow room.

 A few miles south of Seattle, by way of boat, rests a small island enveloped in lush Evergreens, winding roads, and 45 miles of beautiful northwest shoreline.
 Wherein dwells a deep-rooted community rich with liberals, artists, musicians, independent farmers, and retired hippies.
 Vashon Island, though modest in geographical measure is iconic in reputation— gaining notoriety among locals as "Weed Island" on merit of its guerilla growers and quality homegrown herb as early as the 1970s.
 It was here, as a teenager in the 90s, where my family became victims of the drug war, ending with a mandatory minimum federal prison sentence for my father for what the lead detective considered "the most sophisticated growing operation" he had seen in nearly a decade.

 The cannabis industry's most widely published photographer, Kristen's work has appeared in publications such as Cannabis Now Magazine, Culture Magazine, Marijuana Venture, Sungrower & Greenhouse, Dope Magazine, Northwest Leaf, Oregon Leaf, Alaska Leaf, MG Magazine, and books such as The Cannabis Grow Bible: The Definitive Guide to Growing Marijuana for Recreational and Medical Use.
 Kristen also creates visual content for WeedMaps, the world's first and largest marijuana technology and media brand.
-In April 2016, Kristen's work was on display at the Oakland Museum of California as a part of the Altered State: Marijuana in California exhibition, the first-ever museum exhibition to focus on cannabis in the US.
+In 2016, her work was on display at the Oakland Museum of California as a part of the Altered State: Marijuana in California exhibition, the first-ever museum exhibition to focus on cannabis in the US.
+Kristen is a member of Women Photograph, an organization that includes more than 500 independent female documentary photographers based in 87 countries.
 Kristen is local to the Pacific Northwest but available for editorial assignments, commercial projects, independent commissions, and creative collaborations worldwide.
 She earned a degree in legal studies in 2004 and is the mother to three children.